liveandrew/workflow2/README.md

 ## Hadoop integration

-[Cascading](https://www.cascading.org/) is LiveRamp's weapon of choice for orchestrating MapReduce jobs, so this README will focus on Cascading integration; however, integrations also exist for raw MapReduce jobs, and are easy to write for other frameworks.
+[Cascading](https://www.cascading.org/) is LiveRamp's weapon of choice for orchestrating MapReduce jobs, so this README will focus on Cascading integration; however, integrations also exist for raw [MapReduce jobs](https://github.com/LiveRamp/cascading_ext/blob/master/src/main/java/com/liveramp/cascading_tools/jobs/TrackedJob.java) and [Spark](workflow_hadoop/src/main/java/com/liveramp/spark_lib/workflow/SparkTrackedOperation.java), and are easy to write for other frameworks.

 By integrating our workflow orchestration with our Hadoop orchestration we are able to make job submission easy, provide visibility into running jobs, and gather statistics to monitor both job and cluster health.